Blastbrean/Blastbrean/README.md

 I am a 16 year old dedicated to cybersecurity, and open to work or commissions.

-- Currently, I'm expanding my knowledge in reverse engineering.
-With C# and Loretta, I've been developing a generic Lua obfusfation analyzer tool.
-Deobfuscation is a complex problem where you need to iteratively break down things into smaller issues and problem solve like an engineer.
-I've developed my own AST passes, tooling, and IR to help with this process.
+- Currently, I'm learning more reverse engineering.
+With C# and Loretta, I've been developing a generic Lua obfuscation analyzer.

+It hopes to be able to optimize AST(s) (and therefore the sources) all kinds of scripts and have a easy-to-use IR to devirtualize many instruction sets back to a Lua 5.1 backend.

-- **Highly proficient in the Roblox/LuaU ecosystem.
+- **I am extremely proficient in the Roblox/LuaU ecosystem.
 Specifically, game security, anti-tamper measures, and exploiting in games.**

 - **While I usually work with security-focused problems, I am a versatile developer capable of software for things like games, automation (discord bots, scraping, etc), and developer tools or utilities.**